KeithDHedger/LFSBootCD/README.md

 /sbin/kilo
 The gpm server is also included and started at boot time.

-A pre-built iso is avaialable here:
+A pre-built iso is available here:
-LATESET:
+LATEST:
 https://github.com/KeithDHedger/LFSBootCD/releases/download/9.0/LFSBootCD-9.0.iso

-OLD VVERION:
+OLD VERSION:
 https://www.dropbox.com/s/7o09ayfg9pc3pyo/LFSBootCD-8.2.iso

 This uses the ssh public keys in the pulblickeys folder.